COVERAGE BASICS

 Who is eligible for coverage?

-Your Health Idaho is the only place where Idahoans can apply for and receive a tax credit that acts like an instant discount by lowering the cost of your monthly health insurance premium.
-Idahoans can also receive additional savings through Cost-Sharing Reductions when they enroll in a Silver Tier plan, which reduces out-of-pocket costs for things like co-pays and prescriptions.
+As the state’s official health insurance marketplace, Your Health Idaho is the only place where Idahoans can apply for and receive a tax credit.
+This tax credit acts like an instant discount by lowering the cost of your monthly health insurance premium.
+Idahoans may also receive additional savings through Cost-Sharing Reductions, which reduces out-of-pocket costs for things like co-pays and prescriptions, when enrolled in a Silver plan.

 Minimum Essential Health Benefits

-All plans offered through Your Health Idaho meet the high standards of state and federal requirements and are required to cover ten essential health benefits, including:
+All plans offered through Your Health Idaho comply with state and federal requirements by covering ten essential health benefits, including:

 Doctor Visits